Meet the members of Babington House, our first rural retreat

 1. Pearl Lowe, designer

 Pearl Lowe is known for her kaleidoscope of talents, having perfected her hand at everything from songwriting to fashion design.
-She has been a Soho House member since 1996, and while she’s spent many nights in our London Houses, nowadays she lives in Frome with her partner Danny Goffey and their three children, not far from Babington House.
-It’s been the setting for some special memories for Lowe – where she celebrated with friends after her 30th birthday (the main bash taking place at 40 Greek Street), and got married to Goffey in 2008.
+She has been a Soho House member since 1996, and while she’s spent many nights in our London Houses, she now lives in Frome with her partner Danny Goffey and their three children, not far from Babington House.
+It’s been the setting for some special memories for Lowe – where she celebrated with friends after her 30th birthday (the main event taking place at 40 Greek Street), and got married to Goffey in 2008.

 ‘It’s like one big, happy family,’ says Lowe of Babington House.
 ‘If I’m having a bad day, I pop in there and I’ll always see lovely people – and the mood of the place lifts me.
 I swim there every morning and, to be honest, I don’t think I would have lived in the countryside so long if it wasn’t for Babington.’
 Lowe’s advice on how to get the most out of a day there?
-‘Ask for the Pearl salad.
+‘Ask for the Pearl Salad.
 There used to be a delicious salmon, beetroot, feta and quinoa salad that I loved so much; I would ask for it when it wasn’t on the menu.
 All of my friends caught on, and eventually the General Manager Neil [Smith] named it after me.’

 'It's like one big, happy family.
 If I'm having a bad day, I pop in there and I'll always see lovely people - and the mood of the place lifts me'